mautic/user-documentation/docs/configuration/settings.rst

 * **Restrict Domains** - When set to No, any web page can pass information to Mautic.
 Select Yes to limit communication with your Mautic instance to websites listed in Valid Domains (strongly recommended).

 * **Valid Domains** - A list of domains allowed to communicate with your Mautic instance.
-In the text box, list the exact URL of the top level domain you want to enable, one per line.
+In the text box, list the exact URL of the top level domain you want to allow, one per line.
 For example: ``http://www.example.com`` tracks any activity on non-secure example.com pages, but ``https://www.example.com`` won’t because this is only tracking on a secure (https://) website.

 .. note::